Wine and Cheese Board Pairing Guide | McBride Sisters

 The Wine Pairings

 Wine and cheese were made to be paired.
-The ideal cheese board experience pairs with a red wine, white wine and sparkling!
+The ideal cheese board wine pairing experience pairs with red wine, white wine and sparkling!
 Depending on the size of your tasting group, we suggest opening all three bottles of wine to taste them side by side to find your favorite pairing!